SanchezPepe/ds-algo/README.md

 # ds-algo
-Refresh of Data Structures and Algorithms using Typescript
+Refresh of Data Structures and Algorithms using Javascript